DivineOmega/json-key-value-store/README.md

 ## Usage

-Using this JSON Key Value is designed to be super simple.
+Using the JSON Key Value Store is designed to be super simple.

 Here is a basic usage example: